An-DJ/seata-ctl-archived/README.md

 You can found that the Seata server is registered at `eureka` registry.

-2. Set the configuration center to `nacos`
+2. Set the configuration center config, such as setting type to `nacos`

 ```shell
 127.0.0.1:7091 > set config --config-center --data '{"config.type": "nacos"}'